camunda/camunda-docs/docs/components/connectors/manage-connector-templates.md

 ## Publish Connector template

 After finalizing your Connector, click **Publish** to activate it within the project context.
-Assign a distinct version name for effective version history management.
+Assign a distinct version name for effective milestone history management.

 ![Publishing a template](img/connector-templates/create-connector-template-3.png)

 As [organization owner or admin](/components/console/manage-organization/manage-users.md#users), you can publish a Connector template version within the organization context, enabling all organization members to use it in their diagrams.
-To do so, click **Publish > Publish to organization** on the editor screen or promote a template version via the [Version History](#versioning-connector-templates).
+To do so, click **Publish > Publish to organization** on the editor screen or promote a template version via the [milestone history](#versioning-connector-templates).

 ![Promoting a template](img/connector-templates/create-connector-template-4.png)